panda3d/panda3d-docs/tools/model-export/converting-from-maya.rst

 |Pallettize_1.jpg|

-For using Egg pallettize for a single egg file select that option in the drop down list:
+For using egg-palettize on a single egg file select that option in the drop down list:

 |Pallettize_2.jpg|